Transactions

 To act on a suggestion:

-4. Click Accept Match to confirm the match, or Dismiss to remove the suggestion without matching.
+3. Click Accept Match to link the transaction to the bill, or click Dismiss to remove the suggestion without matching.

 Manual Matching

-If no suggestion appears, or if you dismissed a suggestion and need to match the transaction yourself, you can search for and select the correct bill directly from the transaction.
+If no suggestion appears, or if you dismissed a suggestion and want to match manually, you can search for and select a bill directly from the transaction.

-Select a bill to match section with a search field and Match to Bill button
+Select a bill to match section showing a search field and a Match to Bill button

-4. Use the search field to find the bill by vendor name or bill number.
+3. Use the search field to find the bill by vendor name, bill number, or invoice number.

-6. Click Match to Bill to confirm, or Cancel to exit without matching.
+5. Click Match to Bill to complete the match, or Cancel to close without saving.

 What Happens After Matching

-• The bill's line-item splits — property, category, and GL code — are applied to the transaction.
+• Copies the bill's line-item splits (property, category, and GL code) onto the transaction.

 Unmatching a Transaction